-One of the most decorated players in UND hockey history, Karl Goehring returns for his third season as the program’s volunteer coach in 2016-17, working directly with the team’s goaltenders.
+One of the most decorated players in UND hockey history, Karl Goehring returns for his seventh season as the program’s volunteer coach in 2016-17, working directly with the team’s goaltenders.

-Goehring’s eight-year professional playing career was spent primarily in the AHL but also included brief stops in the ECHL and in Finland.
+Goehring’s eight-year pro playing career was spent primarily in the AHL but also included brief stops in the ECHL and in Finland.

 A two-time All-American at UND, Goehring played for the Fighting Sioux from 1997 to 2001 and guided the team to an NCAA championship in 2000 and a runner-up showing in 2001.
 He graduated in 2001 as the program’s all-time leader in virtually every goaltending category, and remains the UND record holder in wins (80), winning percentage (.765) and shutouts (15).

 Goehring was also a two-time CoSIDA Academic All-American and was the WCHA Student-Athlete of the Year in 2000-01.

 Goehring and his wife, Laura, have two daughters: Halle (11) and Lily (9).